JKhawaja/concurrency/Outline.md

 ### Atomic Modification Sequences composition is Non-Commutative

 NOTE: combining trees only work because addition is a commutative operation.
 In arbitrary V-DDAGs we will need some form of composition for atomic modification sequences.
 That composition will be Non-Commutative, and will *only* depend on the topology of the DDAG i.e. ordering for nodes that are not dependent on each other will not matter (thus commutative), but if a node is dependent on another node then the dependency operation must occur before the dependent operation (non-commutative).

-### Freedoms

-How does this algorithm do in terms of:

-- *Obstruction Freedom* (least strict)
-    + Non-blocking progress guarantee.
-At any point in time, a single thread is guaranteed to make progress if other threads are suspended.
-Partially completed operations must be abortable.
-- *Lock Freedom*
-    + Per-object progress guarantees.
-It is guaranteed that some operation will always complete successfully in a finite number of steps.
-- *Wait Freedom* (most strict)
-    + Per-operation progress guarantees.
-Every operation is guaranteed to complete in a finite number of steps.

 ### Problem